AlexTuli/library/readme.md

 Encoding

-Do not allow to enter without seddion on admin/user pages (filter)
+Do not allow to enter without session on admin/user pages (filter)

-2) Add filter

 5) Release USE CASES